AQI in California Guidelines: AQI’s Impact on Schools

 Industrial Regulations: Stricter regulations for industrial facilities are being implemented to control air pollutant emissions from factories and power plants, ensuring cleaner industrial practices and reduced pollution.

-Impact on Schools and CIF Sports
+Impact of AQI Guidelines on California Schools and CIF Sports

 The new AQI guidelines will significantly impact schools and their athletic programs, particularly during peak wildfire season when air quality can decline rapidly.
 Schools will need to adapt, moving practices or games indoors when AQI levels reach unhealthy ranges.